-Tax on Inbound Investment 2013
+Tax on Inbound Investment 2014

 Published by

 Law Business Research Ltd

 87 Lancaster Road

 London, W11 1QQ, UK

 Tel: +44 20 7908 1188

 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2012

-No photocopying: copyright licences do not apply.
+© Law Business Research Ltd 2013 No photocopying: copyright licences do not apply.
+First published 2006 Eighth edition 2013 ISSN 1753-108X

-ISSN 1753-108X

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of October 2012, be advised that this is a developing area.
+Although the information provided is accurate as of October 2013, be advised that this is a developing area.